ekowabaka/clearice/docs/3-Defining-Command-Groups.md

 Sharing Options
 ---------------
-Sometimes there may be a particular option that may have to work with multiple commands.
-In such cases, you can pass an array of all commands to the option.
-For example, with our hypothetical wiki app, if we wanted to add a location option to both the `generate` and `serve` commands, we could do the following:
+Sometimes there may be a particular option that will have to work with multiple commands.
+In such cases, you can pass an array with the names of all supported commands to the option.
+For example, with our hypothetical wiki app, if we want to add a location option to both the `generate` and `serve` commands, we can do the following:

 ````php
 $argumentParser->addOption([